syncfusion-content/maui-docs/MAUI/DateTime-Range-Slider/events-and-commands.md

 ![RangeSlider custom tooltip](images/tooltip/custom-tooltip.png)

-## Commands and its parameter
+## Commands and their parameter

 ### Drag started command

-The `DragStartedCommand` will be executed when the user started moving the thumb.
+The `DragStartedCommand` will be executed when the user starts to move the thumb.

 {% tabs %}